netscaler/netscaler-k8s-ingress-controller/docs/crds/content-routing.md

 For the full CRD definition, see the [Listener CRD](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/crd/contentrouting/Listener.yaml).
 For complete information on all attributes of the Listener CRD, see [Listener CRD documentation](Listener.md).

 Listener CRD supports HTTP, SSL, and TCP profiles.
 Using these profiles, you can customize the default protocol behavior.
-Listener CRD also supports the analytics profile which enables Citrix ADC to export the type of transactions or data to different endpoints.
+Listener CRD also supports the analytics profile which enables Netscaler to export the type of transactions or data to different endpoints.
 For more information about profile support for Listener CRD, see the [Profile support for the Listener CRD](../configure/profiles-for-listener-crd.md).